clnsmth/maintainer/logs/README.md

 # /logs

-A directory for processing logs created by the routine_handler() function.
+A directory for processing logs created by the workflow_manager() function.